KirstenMayland/cs61databases/IMPLEMENTATION.md

 3) Deleted 'mobile SRBM system' attribute from 'equip_loss' table (not enough data to be useful (updated twice over 522 days))
 4) Added together 'military auto' and 'fuel tank' columns in 'equip_loss', merged that data into the blank beginning spots in 'vehicles and fuel tanks' (should match up)
 5) Deleted the now redundant 'military auto' and 'fuel tank' columns in 'equip_loss', so there should just be 1 column ('vehicles and fuel tanks') containing all the data of the previous 3
-6) create 'losses' and 'v_and_ft_analysis' tables and move data there
+6) Created 'losses' and 'vehicles_and_ft_analysis' tables and move data there
-7) change 'russia_losses_equipment' to 'equipment' and russia_losses_personnel to 'personnel'
+7) Deleted rows in 'vehicles_and_ft_analysis' where 'greatest losses direction' IS NULL
+8) Deleted 'date' attribute from 'equip_loss' and 'personnel_loss' bc redundant
-8) Add primary and foreign keys
+9) Add primary and foreign keys to all tables, connecting them
-9) done!/proceed to analysis
+10) done!/proceed to analysis